uptilab2/tap-toast/README.md

 ### Create config file

-You can get all of the below from talking to a sales representative at Toast (totally obnoxious, I know).
+You can get all of the below from talking to a sales representative at Client (totally obnoxious, I know).

 ```
 {